mrmihi/bill-mind/README.md

 #### 04. Functionality of the Screens
 1. **Home (Overview)**
-    - Shows “Unpaid total” card with formatted sum.
+    - Shows "Unpaid total" card with formatted sum.
-    - “By category” bar chart of unpaid bills.
+    - "By category" bar chart of unpaid bills.
     - Overdue banner if any bills are past due.
       ![Home Dashboard](Resources/Dashboard.png)
 2. **Bills List**